-We provide intermediary services for vulnerable defendants in the criminal courts, and for vulnerable people in family proceedings across England and Wales.
+We provide intermediary services for defendants in the criminal courts, and for respondents in family proceedings across England and Wales.
 We support the justice system at all levels, advising police officers, lawyers, judges, magistrates, witness service supporters, court personnel and probation officers – to maximise communication effectiveness during proceedings.

 Our work includes:

 - assessing a person’s communication needs and advising the court on how proceedings should be adapted to meet those needs

 - assisting lawyers in planning how to ask questions when a defendant gives evidence, or suggesting ways in which the environment for questioning could be adapted to minimise anxiety so that the person can give their best evidence

 - supporting a service user to give instructions during a conference with their legal team